Ready to save? Here are the best deals of Prime Day 2022

 - This L-shaped desk has plenty of room for a laptop, desktop computer, printer and all the supplies you need to work from home, and it’s $30 off for Prime Day.

-- The Bissell PowerGlide Pet Slim Corded Vacuum is ideal for pet owners.
+- At 34% off, the Bissell PowerGlide Pet Slim Corded Vacuum is ideal for pet owners.

+- This Amazon Smart Thermostat lets you take control of your heating and cooling costs, so grab it while it’s on sale for 30% off.

+- Enjoy floating around the pool in this Intex Inflatable Canopy Island, which is available for 30% off.

 Baby Einstein Sea Dreams Soother Musical Crib Toy and Sound Machine: 33% off